 Best Places to Live Outside London for Families

-While living in the city has many benefits, you may opt for the country life instead.
-This is possible as there is an extensive network of transportation that connects surround counties to the city center, with 2 to 5 trains running during peak hours.
+While living in London has many benefits, you may opt for the country life instead.
+This is possible as there is an extensive network of transportation that connects surrounding counties to the city center, with 2 to 5 trains running during peak hours.
 Essex County includes several towns like Earls Colne, Terling, Great Waltham, or Saffron Walden close enough to train stations to keep the commute to about an hour.
 These communities boast cute shops and restaurants, historic sites, many recreational options, markets, schools, and little crime.

 Cambridgeshire is similar.
 Aside from the stunning attraction of Cambridge, it offers top schools, parks, historic sites, and low crime, and the commute averages 10 minutes less than Essex.

 There are a few important points to consider when beginning your research Moving to London With A Family.
 The further away from the center of London, you go, generally the less expensive renting will be.
 Also, the flats and houses have the possibility of being larger.
 In general, renting south of the river is less expensive than the north.
 Some rental accommodations will include utilities and/or the council tax, while some will not.
 You can check the income level of the area you would like to investigate at the UK’s Government Valuation Office Agency website.
 It is quite common for letting agents and landlords to require a UK guarantor that can cover your rent if you cannot for any reason.
 Alternatively, they may require six months’ rent up front.
 Finally, There are more modes of transportation to link neighborhoods than just the Tube, so don’t rely solely on the Tube map when considering travel within London (see more information in the next section).